 Village staff continuously updates long term projects for each of its active Tax Increment Finance Districts 3, 4 and 5.
 Tax Increment District (TID) No. 4 is projected to have adequate funding to close in the next 5 years.
-TID No. 3 will likely close during its natural TIF life, closing in 2029.
+TID No. 3 will close during its natural TIF life, closing in 2029.
 TID 5 is still in its infancy and has heavy upfront costs in acquisition and demolition; however, several significant projects are under construction and other development opportunities remain to generate additional increment growth, all within the necessary timeframe to close the district within its natural TIF life.

-CASH MANAGEMENT POLICIES AND PRACTICES
+CASH MANAGEMENT POLICIES AND PRACTICES.

 Cash temporarily idle during the year was invested in Certificates of Deposit, State of Wisconsin Local Government Investment Pool, Special Investment Trust Agency Accounts and overnight repurchase agreements.
-The amount of interest received during 2021 was \$49,752.
-Yields from all village investments have decreased over the past 18 months due to economic downturns, dropping into the 0.5 % - 1.5 % range.
+The amount of interest received during 2022 was \$260,004.
+Yields from all village investments remained lower due to economic instability, ranging between 0.5 % - 1.5 %.

 The Village's investment policy is to minimize risks while maintaining a competitive yield on its portfolio.
 Accordingly, when possible, deposits are either insured by federal depository insurance or the State of Wisconsin Guarantee Fund.
-Even with negative changes to interest rates in 2021, the Village minimized investments in short-term certificates of deposits and continued to invest its portfolio to repurchase agreements which were collateralized.
+Even with slow growth to interest rates in 2022, the Village minimized investments in short-term certificates of deposits and continued to invest its portfolio to repurchase agreements which were collateralized.
 However, the Village continues to review all investment options on a regular basis to ensure safe yet increased yields.